iTwin/reality-capture/typescript/web-app/README.md

 # Introduction

-capture-web-app-sample is a web application (in typescript) to show how reality Capture services are working and display Reality Data Analysis outputs, such as Cesium 3D Tiles and Context Scenes.
+reality-capture-web-app is a web application (in typescript) to show how reality Capture services are working and display Reality Data Analysis outputs, such as Cesium 3D Tiles and Context Scenes.

 - [Reality Data](https://developer.bentley.com/apis/reality-data/) provides the ability to retrieve information about the reality data that is associated with an infrastructure project.
 - [Reality Data Analysis](https://developer.bentley.com/apis/realitydataanalysis/)